laravel-streams/streams/streams/data/docs/introduction.md

 ---
 ## About Streams

-Streams focuses on less is more, freedom of choice, and bubbling up fundamental information about your data.
+Streams enables developers to build Laravel applications quickly by leveraging basic information about the application's data structure.

-Streams features:
+## Streams Features

-- Sonic speed.
+- Outstanding speed and performance.
-- An intuitive, user-friendly control panel for data management, content management and administrative tasks.
+- An intuitive, user-friendly control panel for resource management and administrative tasks.
-- The NoSQL flat-file first approach to data modeling also supports various sources like Eloquent using a consistent querying and attribute interface.
+- A NoSQL flat-file first approach to data modeling that supports various sources like Eloquent using a consistent querying and attribute interface.
 - A non-opinionated, purist front-end development supported by native JS components and baked-in API.
-- Composer distributed, tested, and documented addons and extended community addon ecosystems.
+- Composer distributed, tested, and documented add-ons and extended community add-on ecosystems.

 ## Technically Speaking

 Streams is a self-hosted PHP 7 starter application using [Streams Core](docs/core/introduction) and [Streams UI](docs/ui/introduction) built on Laravel 7.
-It defaults to flat-file but can connect to anything for data and content storage.
+It defaults to flat-file but can connected to anything for data and content storage using a consistent API.
 It has built-in support for all Laravel databases.
 Naturally, templating is powered by Blade.

 ## Streams Resources